No Bake Nuggets (2 variations)

 • ¼ cup shredded coconut, optional (22 g/.75 oz)

-• ½ cup unsweetened peanut butter (or homemade almond butter)
+• ½ cup unsweetened peanut butter (or almond butter)

 • 2 Tbsp molasses